+- Facility/component condition that must be repaired/replaced within one year. - QA/QC identification of maintenance codes that may affect reliability.

+Risk 3

-Level 3 Risk 3 (Previous Level 3) Facility/component condition that must be repaired/replaced within 3 year Facility/component condition that must be repaired/replaced within 3 year QA/QC identification of maintenance codes that may not affect reliability The QA/QC inspector determined the original IM inspector's maintenance code was incorrect.
-Note: Risk 3 ID's are not tied to reliability.
+- Facility/component condition that must be repaired/replaced within three years. - QA/QC identification of maintenance codes that may not affect reliability. - The QA/QC inspector determined the original I&M inspector's maintenance code was incorrect. - The independent field inspector determines a data quality issue.